-Toyota Motor Company, father of Lean Manufacturing, does the following if there is a quality problem on a car assembly line:
+Toyota Motor Company, the father of Lean Manufacturing, does the following if there is a quality problem on a car assembly line:

 “Stop production, go see what is going on, ask Why-Why-Why-Why-Why to find the root cause, implement an appropriate countermeasure (not a workaround) to permanently fix the problem, verify the solution works (if not, repeat the 5-Whys Analysis), resume production, and finally, add the solution to the company’s body of knowledge” (Jay Arthur).

-Problem solving doesn’t have to be difficult if you use a systematic approach.
+Problem-solving doesn’t have to be difficult if you use a systematic approach.
 Discovering inventive ways to mistake-proof your business systems and processes can be very rewarding.
 Dramatic financial benefits are possible!